geofis/BashRTKStation/README.md

 ## Materials

-The same materials as described [here](https://github.com/geofis/TouchRTKStation), but replacing the two NEO-M8T by two ZED-F9P.
+The same materials as described [here](https://github.com/geofis/TouchRTKStation), but replacing the NEO-M8T receivers by ZED-F9P receivers.

 ## TO-DO list: